bwunder/anonym/README.md

     <b>🧿</b>  <span style="color: #FFFF55;">No Local SQL Images found</span>
     <span style="color: 00AA00;">?</span> <b>Pull the latest SQL Image now? </b> (Y/n)  </pre>

 This mini dashboard is output each time the catalog of SQL Server Docker artifacts map is buffered.
 The first line, prefixed with a network ucon (i.e., unicode icon), extends as a series of large dots.
 First in line are blue dots for each local image.
 These are followed by a set of red or green dots for each local SQL Container: red if idle, green if running.
-There are several examples of the dashbord shown below.
+There are several examples of the dashboard shown below.

-The second line, prefixed with the target like ucon (<b>🧿</b>), provides a status message regarding the SQL Container currently selected as the target of CLI originated TSQL queries.
+The second line, prefixed with the target like ucon (<b>🧿</b>), provides a status message regarding the SQL Container currently selected as the target of CLI originated T-SQL queries.
 When the most recently targeted Container is found and is running, this line becomes a SQL connection status message and the ucon changes to the assigned to SQL Server messages (<span style="color: #FFA500;"><b>ᛞ</b></span>).

 A re-inventory and remapping of the catalog of SQL in Docker artifacts that underlies the dashboard occurs as the CLI is started.
 And again each time a container is stopped or started by the CLI, or an Image or Container is added or removed using the CLI, when a connection pool is opened or closed to by CLI, or when the CLI's Target SQL Server is changed.
 Remapping can also be invoked at any time by the user at the prompt:
   <pre>anonym &gt; <span style="color: #00AAAA;">catalog remap</span></pre>

 ## The Catalog
 The most vital of the CLI's innards is the Catalog of SQL Server on Linux Docker artifacts.
-This Javascript Object of Maps filters out any non-SQL Server Images and Containers, including the private SQLPad server if used, then snapshots the local Docker API SQL Server Image and Container objects.
-It also keeps track of the SQL Server the CLI is currently targeting when submitting TSQL and the CLI to SQL Server connection pools opened in the current CLI session.
+This JavaScript Object of Maps filters out any non-SQL Server Images and Containers, including the private SQLPad server if used, then snapshots the local Docker API SQL Server Image and Container objects.
+It also keeps track of the SQL Server the CLI is currently targeting when submitting T-SQL and the CLI to SQL Server connection pools opened in the current CLI session.

-Once one or more SQL Server Images have been pulled from the hub.docker.com:
+Once one or more SQL Server Images have been pulled from https://hub.docker.com:
   <pre>anonym &gt; <span style="color: #00AAAA;">image pull</span></pre>
 And the configuration has been adjusted as needed (described below), SQL Container Instances can be created from the user's choice among the local images:
   <pre>